Robert-van-Engelen/lisp/README.md

       return T(t) == NIL ? nil : car(t);
     }

 Note that `push` protects the list of bindings pointed to by `p`.
-The bindings `*e` passed to `f_let` are already protected earlier, but the pairs we add to the front of the list using the `pair` function won't be protected when `eval` is called.
-We protect `p = push(*e)` and we update `*p` to protect the new bindings added to the list.
+The bindings `*e` passed to `f_let` are already protected by the interpreter, but the pairs we add to the front of the list using the `pair` function won't be protected when `eval` is called.
+We protect `p = push(*e)` and we update stack cell `*p` to protect the new bindings added to the list.
 While the arguments to `cons` and `pair` are automatically protected by these functions, this does not suffice to protect the list when `eval` is called and thus requires protecting `*p`.

-There is more going on here.
+Note that there is more going on here.
 Because the `let` forms support tail-recursive calls, we return the expression `car(t)` to evaluate next by the interpreter in its evaluation loop.
 Before we return, the scope `*e` is extended to `*p` with the local bindings.

+A `push` can also be used to protect new symbols and strings added the heap by the `string` C function:

+    L name = string("John Doe");
+    push(name);
+    ... do some work, including eval() ... pop();

+The string contents may be moved around on the heap by the garbage collector.  `A+ord(name)` points to the current location of the \0-terminated string.
+By contrast, the cons pair cells of lists are never moved by the garbage collector.

 ### Memory debugging